sidrk01/priorities/README.md

  >   * Why the chosen design pattern will lead to a good solution to that problem
  > * This description should be in enough detail that the TA/instructor can determine the complexity of the project and if it is sufficient for the team members to complete in the time allotted.

 > We will be using the Composite design pattern in order to address the issue on how tasks are going to be categorized and the complexity of each task and sub-task.
 Since the tasks the user may implement in the scheduler can vary in type, we can allow the user to create their task and then modify that to fit in with their predefined categories.
+Using the composite design pattern, the user can create a rudimentary object of type Task

  > ## Phase II
  > In addition to completing the "Class Diagram" section below, you will need to